 Our community is helping to make camp more affordable than ever.
 We have lots of discounts and scholarships available.
 For details on all of our discounts, grants and scholarships, visit our Making Camp Affordable page.

 Registration & Other Camp Info

 First and foremost, please don’t let financial concerns keep you from applying for camp!
 We understand that for many families, covering the cost of camp can be a challenge, so we are committed to working with you to help find a way for your child to attend.
-Many Jewish organizations offer scholarships, often called camperships.
-For detailed information on what resources are available, what is needed to qualify, and who to contact, please visit our “Make Camp Affordable” section.
+Please visit our “Make Camp Affordable” section.
 If you have any questions, please contact Kim Press, Camp Registrar, at (415) 392-7080 or KPress@urj.org.
 Please note: All conversations regarding financial aid and scholarships are kept confidential.

 What if I need to cancel my registration?

 Please visit our Terms of Enrollment page for full details.

 How do I make bunk requests for my child?